 - The page popularity;

 - The relevance of posted content on the source and target pages;

 - Root domains number that links to the target page;

-- The anchor text.
+- Proper anchor building.

 Popularity and relevancy.
 The two main reasons behind hyperlinks importance

 It is difficult for search systems to measure the exact traffic of a particular resource, while this process gets much easier with external links because they are more stable.
 Unlike external backlinks, which as you know are available for public display and stored, the statistics about traffic is usually kept secret and stored in a site’s private server logs.
 What does it mean?
 Due to this fact, SEO specialists believe that it is without a doubt that outbound links are a perfect metric for defining the popularity of a given web resource.